haxiomic/objsearch_pi-http/README.md

+# Todo
+- Rename to new plugin

+- Depth information
+- Get all objects within radius ✓
+    => make name optional ✓
+- Get objects by type ✓

 # Vector Chart Object Search  Plugin for OpenCPN

 This plugin provides a search interface to the objects on the vector charts in OpenCPN.
 Note that it indexes the objects on the charts which were loaded at least once with the plugin enabled.